dancer1325/fluentd-docs/configuration/config-file.md

 ### 3. `filter`

 * responsible for
-  * filtering events / match tags
+  * 👀filtering events / match tags👀
     * 💡filter plugins == plugins / correspond -- to the -- `filter` directive💡
     * see [match patterns](#how-do-the-match-patterns-work)